 Check Your PrintHead

 1. If switching ink cartridges doesn’t work, the next thing to check is your printhead.
 Make sure your printheads aren’t clogged.
 Most printers have an automatic printhead cleaning feature but if you’re able to remove the printhead from your printer, you can clean it manually.
 Here’s an article that talks about how to manually clean the printhead of an Epson printer since Epson printheads are notorious for clogging.
-It pays to have a look even if your printer is a different brand).
+It pays to have a look at the article even if your printer is a different brand.

 2. If running the automatic printhead cleaning feature once doesn’t work, run it again a second or third time.
 There’s a limit to how many times you can run the automatic cleaning feature.
 Not to mention, running the automatic printhead cleaning function uses up a lot of ink!

 3. Re-align the printer.
 For HP printers, you can find this option on your printers LCD display screen: Setup > Tools.